indrekots/indrekots.github.io/_posts/articles/2015-11-28-four-types-of-method-references-in-java-8.md

 {% endhighlight %}

 ##A method reference to an instance method of an arbitrary type

+The idea with this type of method reference is that you’re referring to a method to an object that will be supplied as one of the parameters of the lambda.

+For example
+{% highlight java %}
+(String s) -> s.toUpperCase()
+{% endhighlight %}

+can be written as

+{% highlight java %}
+String::toUpperCase
+{% endhighlight %}

 ##A method reference to an instance method of an existing object